6.20 Use of Central Piedmont Community College's Information Technologies Policy - Updated 6/9/14See version history

 Use of computer communications facilities in ways that unnecessarily impede the computing activities of others (such as randomly initiating interactive electronic communications or email exchanges, abuse of interactive network utilities, and so forth)

 Use of computing facilities for commercial business purposes unrelated to the College

-Violation of software license agreements
+Violation of software and hosted license agreements

 Violation of network usage policies and regulations

 Violation of privacy or the release of any confidential or proprietary information about the College, its current or former students, or its employees

 Use of CPCC technology resources to send or redistribute unsolicited bulk email

 Posting, sending, or intentionally accessing pornographic, sexually explicit, offensive material, or material that is contrary to the mission of the College